 The women wearing traditional colourful clothing give an even more authentic charm.
-They are very friendly, especially with kids, but make sure you are respectful when taking photos and offer a small amount of money afterwards (it is usually a voluntary contribution of 2-3 Soles).
+They are very friendly, especially with kids, but make sure you are respectful when taking photos and offer a small amount of money afterwards (it is usually a voluntary contribution of 2-3 Soles/1 USD).

 Of course what I mentioned here is just a part of what you can enjoy when you visit the Sacred Valley.
-This is also the gateway to Machu Picchu, which I will detail in the following blog post.
+This is also the gateway to Machu Picchu, which was a once in a lifetime experience for us.

 Pin for later

-Disclosure: We got a special rate from Wayqey Lodge for our stay.
+Disclosure: We received a press discount from Wayqey Lodge for our stay.
 All the opinions expressed here are our own.